 STOP #1: Dukes of Hazzard town square & Boar's Nest - Covington, GA

-I've actually had the pleasure of visiting Covington, Ga back in 2010 with my good friend (and contributor to RD80s) Wyatt Bloom.
+I've actually had the pleasure of visiting Covington, Ga back in 2010 with my good friend and contributor Wyatt Bloom.
 He was more of a Dukes fan than I growing up, but it was definitely a fun visit.
-Just walking around the square downtown, you can easily imagine the General Lee turning the corner, followed my Roscoe in his police cruiser of course, and doing laps around the turnabout in front of the court house.
+Just walking around the square downtown, you can easily imagine the General Lee turning the corner with Roscoe close behind in his police cruiser and doing laps around the turnabout in front of the court house.
 The Boar's Nest still stands as well, but instead of being a bar, it is some kind of church building.
 Easily a destination I'd enjoy seeing again.

 STOP #2: "Kellerman's Resort" from Dirty Dancing - Pembroke, VA